-This book explores how conflicts around access to water shape cities, citizenship and infrastructures by tracing how water is commodified and controlled by the Public Enterprises of Medellín, one of the most successful public water utility companies in the Global South.
+This book explores how conflicts around access to water shape cities, citizenship and infrastructures by tracing how water is commodified and controlled by the Public Enterprises of Medellín (EPM), one of the most successful publicly owned utility companies in the global South.

 This book will be of great interest to students and scholars of water resource management, corporatization, privatisation and commodification of natural resources, urban studies, citizenship and human rights, environmental sociology and Latin American studies.

 Introduction; PART I Commodification; 1 Municipalization (1955–1990); 2 Corporatization (1991–Present); PART II Decommodification; 3 Unaffordable Water; 4 Heterogeneous Water(s); PART III Potentials and Limits; 5 Unruly Water; 6 Conclusion; References; Index

 Marcela López is an associated fellow at the Center for Metropolitan Studies and senior lecturer in the Urban Management Program at the Technical University Berlin, Germany.

 "This path-breaking book provides an in-depth look at the way that a publicly-owned and operated utility has increasingly come to behave like private utility.
 It also outlines a alternative ways to think about public services, highlighting how struggles by low-income residents for decommodification can shape public utilities in progressive and democratic ways.
 This highly readable book is a must read for anyone concerned about the future of public services in the global South with lessons for the global North as well."

 Susan Spronk, Associate Professor, School of International Development and Global Studies, University of Ottawa.
 Canada.